Our 2015 Content/What you get

 - Projection Filtering: Each Friday, we’ll flag key players within our projections who fit a variety of intriguing categories, such as players with good matchups, bad matchups, strong reach plays, and viable WW options.
 Users can filter our projections to show only players we view fitting each category, so it’s an easy way to glean more insight from our projections and quickly find what you’re looking for (reach play, WW pickup, etc.).

-- IDP Game Previews: A game-by-game look, with analysis on all players of note, IDP style.
+- IDP Previews: A position-by-position look, with analysis on all players of note, IDP style.
 We go over the no-brainer starts, the matchup plays, guys to bench for the week, and more.

 - Kick Returner/Special Team Report: We even rank, project, and analyze the top-50 kick returners for each week.